 Dark side street, taste of rain in the air

-“Clever how you handled that redcap, shamus.
-Nearly fooled me.
+“Clever how you handled that redcap, Shamus.
+Nearly fooled me, with that chauffeur’s cap and all.
 Or are you back in the Militia now?”

 Ahhh, Hell.
 I knew that voice — and he knew me, more’s the pity.
 Still, it’s like they say: The jig isn’t up until you’ve stopped dancing.
 I turned and looked at the man in the shadows.